 Then, from the default Factorial tab under Split-Plot click Multilevel Categoric.
 Choose 2 as the number of factors.
 Click the Vertical radio button.
 Then enter Pulp Prep as your Factor a name.
 It’s already set up as a Hard-to-Change factor (HTC), so leave that be (note that HTC factors are lower cased).
 Mouse down to the Levels column and type in 3.
 Then enter a1, a2, and a3 as your L(1), L(2), and L(3) treatment names.

 Still on the same screen, name your second factor Temp, with deg F for units, 4 for the number of levels, and 200, 225, 250, and 275 as your treatments.
 This factor is Easy to Change as already set by the program.
 For Type select Ordinal, thus denoting its numeric nature.
 Your screen should now match that shown below.

-For Replicates enter 3 and check on (√) Assign one block per replicate to produce 36 runs (36=3x3x4 levels from the three factors) in 9 groups.
+Note the warning due to lack of power on the HTC factor.
+To remedy this, for Replicates enter 3 and check on (√) Assign one block per replicate to produce 36 runs (36=3x3x4 levels from the three factors) in 9 groups.

 Press Next.
 Now for Block Names enter Day 1, Day 2 and Day 3.